 There are prohibitions in the framework of anti-terrorism campaigns against certain institutions and individuals.
-Exporting to such persons or financial transactions with them are prohibited.
-A list of such persons can be obtained from the Federal Official Gazette Publishing House (Bundesanzeiger Verlag).
+Exporting to such persons or financial transactions with them are prohibited and fines may be imposed.
+A list of such persons can be obtained through various online platforms of the EU and Germany.